AliBandukwala/SOP_Flowchart/README.md

 And Flowchart was created using react-flow-renderer library.

 # Possible improvements given time
-* add more tasks with a Add Floating Action Button (FAB)
+* add more tasks with a Add Floating Action Button (FAB).
 * Change label name for all the nodes instead of just first node.
+* Make the app responsive for mobile devices.
-* Use MUI styling API instead of inline styling
+* Use MUI styling API instead of inline styling.